 Light is key in any room – especially the kind you can’t turn off and on.
 These sheer curtains offer control of the view, a beautiful filter for sunlight, and a ton of style.
 (How to get the crinkled look with linen curtains?
 Wash, tumble dry, hang.
 Easy!)
 Rugs do their part, too.
 Try to lay them so as to match how people will move in the room (and where you plan to plant bare feet on chilly mornings).
-Natural materials like jute have the added bonus – besides being renewable – of interacting with light in ever-changing, eye-catching ways.
+Natural materials like jute have the added bonus – besides being renewable and a wise choice in general – of interacting with light in ever-changing, eye-catching ways.

 3: The backbone of any living room

 In a space revolving around everyday relaxation and family time, it’s hard to overestimate the value of a good sofa.
 And once you have one big enough for X sprawled bodies and with the right sinking depth, there’s the question of placement.
 Think of how you are going to use it: TV sofa, reading nook, lazy haven, all of the above?
-If it’s going to be the centre of attention – why not place it in the middle of the room?
+If it’s going to be the center of attention – why not place it in the middle of the room?

 4: Lighting, textiles, plants

 Now for the finer points.
 The things that don’t necessarily grab everyone’s attention, but instead act as the glue holding the style together.
 Use cushions to echo the room’s color scheme.
 The reading lamp adds function while its color and slim silhouette work as subtle accents.
 To strengthen and complement the close-to-nature theme, our couple has also added a tall plant.